 Step A: Practice, Practice, Practice

 You can’t expect to read up on how to make a great tackle and then just go out and do it.
-You need to practice going through the movements and get your body used to getting into the right position.
+You need to practice going through the movements and get your body used to get into the right position.
 It may sound like a cliché, but every tackle is different – whether it’s an entirely different player or a slightly different position, you need to be able to adapt to various conditions.
-One of the best ways of doing this is by using specialist rugby training kit to help you go through the paces while minimising your risk of injury.
+One of the best ways of doing this is by using rugby clothing like rugby hoodies, rugby joggers and rugby t-shirts to help you go through the paces while minimising your risk of injury.

 Step B: Perfect the Technique